angelsevillacamins/angelsevillacamins.github.io/_posts/2016-07-25-SparkR-RStudio-Shiny.md

 This technology has also been used to deploy a Spark server cluster composed of a master node and an indefinite number of slave nodes [here](https://www.anchormen.nl/spark-docker/).
 This last application has been fundamental for the development of our image and the Spark server.

 Furthemore, RStudio and Shiny servers can be hosted simultaneously in the same cluster to test our SparkR applications and even publish them.
-To our knowledge, there is no other docker image able to integrate Spark, RStudio and Shiny servers.
+To our knowledge, there is no other docker image able to integrate Spark, RStudio and Shiny servers in a cluster mode.
 Futhermore, we did't find any other free alternative to Carina as we propose using in this blog.

 ## Getting started